 **The queue that keeps spinning.** Coroutine-based queue worker for Laravel.

 Torque replaces Horizon's 1-job-per-process model with N-jobs-per-process using PHP 8.5 Fibers.
-When a job waits on I/O, the coroutine scheduler switches to another job.
-Same hardware, 3-10x throughput for I/O-bound workloads.
+When a job waits on I/O, the scheduler switches to another job, so a handful of processes deliver the throughput Horizon needs dozens of processes for.

 ```